wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.0.3 23/10/2011=
+- Fixed a bug in the code that populates the og:content tag
+- Fixed a bug related to mbr string handling
+- Changed calls from get_user_meta to get_usermeta which means plugin now works with 2.9 again
+- When posting to your personal wall the diagnostic messages showed no target name.
+- Logic for Remote publishing clients revised
+- Added option to disable short urls on FB posts
+- Added a post revision check to hopefully fix double posting issues
+- Recoded the "get logged in user" logic in the Cache Refresh to fix an obscure bug related to lost FB IDs
+- Changed the level of a couple of diagnostic messages to make sure they always show.
+- Changed the logic for the primary and secondary targets so that secondary doesn't appear if you only have a personal wall and the drop down is removed from the primary.
+- Added option to use the default og:image tag as the default image for posts with no image.
+- Fixed an issue with mb_strimwidth throwing a warning .

 = Version 2.0.2 15/10/2011 =
 - Fixed a bug with app-id/fb:admins which made comment moderation go wrong.